Jisnu01/LT_MARCH2021_JISNU_S/README.md

 4..
 "Contact" page having contact information for the organization

-This website is created with attractive webpages using CSS ang JS.
+This website is created with attractive webpages using HTML, CSS and JS.

 Note:
 Contents used from internet:
 --fonts
---Background images
+--background images
 --fab icons/logos
---Google maps location link
+--embedded google maps location link